 Weaponry and Equipment

 Estonia’s political evolution has also been reflected in the equipment and weapons used by the K-Commando unit.
 As a result, the unit has a diverse range of Soviet and Western weapons, including:

 - H&K MP5SD3 submachine gun with silencer (9mm)

 - H&K G36V rifle (5.56-mm)

 Selection and Training

-K-Commando is known for its high level of professionalism and excellent reputation.
-To become a member of this unit, candidates need to pass a wide range of tests, and upon completion of that, their applications are given to each member of the unit.
-The candidate is admitted to join the unit only after reaching a consensus.
-Like most other special police units, candidates need to spend a certain period on regular police jobs.
+The K-Commando unit is renowned for its high professionalism and outstanding reputation.
+To be considered for the unit, candidates must pass a comprehensive series of tests.
+After completing these tests, their applications are reviewed by each member of the unit.
+After reaching a consensus among its members, the candidate will only be admitted to the unit.
+Similar to other special police units, candidates must also spend a certain period working in regular police roles.

 |Agency:||Police and Border Guard Board, Central Criminal Police|